Vaishnavi639/Insurance-Prediction-System/README.md

-mlops
+MLOps
 ==============================

-this is a mlops project
+This is a MLOps project

 Project Organization
 ------------